GaiaNet-AI/docs/README.md

 The documentations for GaiaNet.

 These documentations are in very early satge.
-Changes will be made every day.
+Changes will be made everyday.